Andrea's magical time in Turkey! | Miles Morgan Travel

 Day 3

-This morning Oscar took us on a walking tour through Istikal Street; the most famous street in Istanbul.
-We got to see some local churches where I lit a candle for my gran which is something I always do this when I visit churches abroad.
+This morning, Oscar took us on a walking tour through Istikal Street; the most famous street in Istanbul.
+We got to see some local churches where I lit a candle for my gran which is something I always do when I visit churches abroad.
 They have some wonderful stained-glass windows and beautiful architecture.
-Today we had lunch at the Orient Occidental Hotel which is part of the Autograph collection.
+Today we had lunch at the Orient Occidental Hotel, which is part of the Autograph collection.
 We were hosted on the Roof Mezzepotamia restaurant; it has a stunning view of Istanbul.
 We had another fabulous meal, which included cold mezzes and a delicious crispy pumpkin dessert.
 We got to look at some of the boutique style rooms before a visit to their sister hotel the Orientbank Hotel.
-The have a speakeasy jazz bar in the basement and you can even hire the private dining room for free during your stay, perfect for any special occasions.
+They have a speakeasy jazz bar in the basement.
+You can even hire the private dining room for free during your stay, making it perfect for any special occasion.

-We were then in for a real treat; we walked to the port to board our private yacht.
+We were then in for a real treat as we walked to the port to board our private yacht.
 We had a lovely cruise along the Bosporus where we got to see some of the palaces, fantastic hotels and the private Galatasaray Island for the football team.
 We were dropped off right outside our hotel as they have their own private pier.
-This evening, we were whisked off to the Peninsula hotel, wow it is fabulous.
+This evening, we were whisked off to the Peninsula hotel.
+Wow it was fabulous.
 It was decorated for Christmas with the most magnificent Christmas tree in the hotel lobby.
-There, we got a tour of the luxurious rooms, which have all been designed by Zeynep Fadıllıoğlu.
-Her attention to detail was incredible.
-With high end finishes like mother of pearl detailing and modern technology.
-We also got to visit the spa and luxury indoor pool.
-Finally, we also had a quick visit to the roof top bar which has stunning views of the city.
+There, we got a tour of the luxurious rooms, all designed by Zeynep Fadıllıoğlu.
+Her attention to detail was incredible, with high-end finishes like mother-of-pearl detailing and modern technology.
+We also visited the spa and the luxury indoor pool, and finally, we had a quick stop at the rooftop bar, which offers stunning views of the city.

 Day 4

 We stopped off at the Devrent Valley to take in the magnificent view.
-It was nothing like I had seen before, it is truly breath taking.
+It was nothing like I had seen before.
+It was truly breathtaking.
 We then had lunch at the Sultan Cave Suite restaurant, overlooking the whimsical rock formations.
 We had traditional Cappadocia cuisine.

-After lunch we visited the Goreme open air museum, a UNESCO world heritage site which features over 2000 cave churches, you can get a camel ride to the top if you don’t want to walk.
-They said it’s the Ferrari of transport in Cappadocia.
+After lunch, we visited the Goreme open air museum, a UNESCO World Heritage Site which features over 2000 cave churches.
+You can get a camel ride to the top if you don’t want to walk.
+They say it’s the Ferrari of transport in Cappadocia.
 We then checked into our cave hotel the Avantgarde Refined.
-We had a speedy check in process before being showed to our very own caves, what a fabulous experience to stay in a cave.
+We had a speedy check-in process before being shown to our very own cave; what a fabulous experience to stay in one!
 It was very modern and stylish.
 The hotel has various outside seating areas where you can sit and enjoy the beautiful view.
 This evening, we got to visit the Argos Hotel, a refined cave hotel with breathtaking views of fairy chimneys, Pigeon Valley and Mount Erciyes.
 We were shown some of the stunning cave suites, one of them even had its own swimming pool.
 We then had a hosted dinner in their beautiful restaurant.

 Day 5

-In the morning, Berna joined us along with our guide Ben.
-We had a full day of exploration.
-We started the morning with a decent into Kaymakli underground city, which was used to hide over 500 people during invasions.
+In the morning, Berna joined us along with our guide Ben for a full day of exploration.
+We started the morning with a descent into Kaymakli underground city, which was used to hide over 500 people during invasions.
 It is an underground maze of narrow passageways and ancient homes, stables, and churches.
 It was certainly a fun experience, luckily being short has its advantages sometimes.
 Followed by a visit to a local Turkish rug maker.
-We were shown the history of the silkworm and demonstration of how they extract the silk.
+We were shown the history of the silkworm and given a demonstration of how they extract the silk.
 Silk is one of the strongest materials and is used in bulletproof vests (every day is a school day).
 We also got to see a silk and wool rug being hand weaved by two local ladies, wow they are certainly very talented!
-It can take between one & one and a half year to make one of these rugs.
+It can take between one and one-and-a-half-years to make one of these rugs.
 We also got to see lots of the various rugs that had been made.
-Myy favourite one was a silk rug which felt like a cloud under my feet.
+My favourite one was a silk rug which felt like a cloud under my feet.
 Unfortunately, I didn’t have room in my case for it.
 Lunch was at The Milocal restaurant which offers a magnificent view in Uchisar at the highest point of Cappadocia.
-After lunch we stopped off at Pigeon Valley, a scenic canyon with many pigeon houses carved into the rock.
-We also visited the rose-tinted valley of Kizilckur, Ben told us all about how the rocks are formed, it certainly is a magnificent sight.
+After lunch, we stopped off at Pigeon Valley, a scenic canyon with many pigeon houses carved into the rock.
+We also visited the rose-tinted valley of Kizilckur.
+Ben told us all about how the rocks are formed, it certainly is a magnificent sight.

-Then the highlight of my day, a visit to Chez Galip Pottery.
+Then came the highlight of my day, a visit to Chez Galip Pottery.
 He is a ceramic master with over 60 years of experience.
 We were shown a demonstration by one of his students who has over 35 years of experience.
 He made a wine carafe on the potting wheel; it was very impressive.
-Then it was my turn, I was luckily enough to have a go at creating a masterpiece.
-I must say I am very proud of myself, I was told how to hold my hands, and I couldn’t believe my eyes, I made my very own pot.
+Then it was my turn.
+I was lucky enough to have a go at creating a masterpiece.
+I must say I’m very proud of myself!
+I was shown how to hold my hands, and I couldn’t believe my eyes; I had made my very own pot.
 He was very impressed and so were the group.
 I even got to bring my pot home.
 I loved it, who knew I was so talented.

 We ended our day with dinner at our hotel restaurant, another fabulous feast.
-The Turkish certainly know how to cook, the food we had throughout the trip was absolutely incredible.
+The Turkish people certainly know how to cook; the food we had throughout the trip was absolutely incredible.

 Day 6

-Sadly, I didn’t get my trip in a hot air balloon, unfortunately the weather conditions were not good enough.
-But when we were about to leave the hotel before heading to the airport some balloons had taken to the skies.
-It was fabulous, I climbed up to the very top of the hotel to get a better view, it made my day seeing the balloons.
+Sadly, I didn’t get my trip in a hot air balloon, the weather conditions were not good enough.
+But just as we were about to leave the hotel for the airport, some balloons had taken to the skies.
+It was fabulous!
+I climbed to the very top of the hotel for a better view, and seeing the balloons truly made my day.
 We then made our way to the airport; we were checked through to London Heathrow Via Istanbul.
-I had the most incredible time with Kirker holidays, I have also made some lovely new friends and lots of wonderful memories.
+I had the most incredible time with Kirker holidays.
+I have also made some lovely new friends and lots of wonderful memories.
 If you would like to hear more about my adventures in Turkey, please feel free to come and see me in Wells!